J53950 Boy 1st Class William Kenneth Edge, Royal Navy

 His oldest brother Archibald Francis was born on 13th December 1892, followed by Edward Christopher Frederick on 2nd August 1894.
-His sister Victoria Evelyn was then born on 26th May 1897 and his youngest brother William, who died as an infant, was born in 1903.
+His sister Victoria Evelyn was then born on 26th May 1897 and his youngest brother William, who died as an infant, in 1903.

 In the 1901 Census, Kenneth’s family lived at Swifts House, Stoke Lyne, Oxfordshire.
 His father was a Domestic Stud Groom.
 However, in the final Quarter of 1903, shortly after the death of her infant son William, Kenneth’s mother, Fanny Alice died aged 38.
 She left four children: Archibald, 11, Christopher, 9, Victoria, 6 and Kenneth, 2.

 However, in the Spring of 1907, Kenneth’s widowed father Frederick married Annie Peverell in the Bicester District of Oxfordshire.
 By 1911 they lived at the Red Lion in Little Missenden, Buckinghamshire where Kenneth’s father was the Licensed Victualler.
 Kenneth was the only child at home on Census night; his brother Archibald and sister Victoria were with their Grandparents, but we do not know whether they were living there or just visiting.